Breaking Into Tech

-The Portfolio That Actually Helps You Break In (and the One That Doesn't)
+Build a Portfolio That Actually Helps You Break Into a Role

 Overview: Most portfolios candidates build for career transitions do not move hiring managers.
 Here is what does — across PM, data, design, and AI/ML.